antonychiu2/jenkins-mobb-integration/README.md

 # Sample Integration of Mobb with Snyk SAST scan in Jenkins
-This is a sample integration that demonstrates the ease of use of the Mobb CLI (Bugsy) in a CI/CD environment.
-Specifically, this will demonstrate how to integrate Mobb in a Jenkins pipeline that is also conducting a SAST scan on a source code repository located on GitHub.
+This is a sample integration that demonstrates the use of Mobb CLI (Bugsy) in a CI/CD environment.
+The scenario demonstrates a developer performing a pull request on a GitHub repository, which triggers a Jenkins job via GitHub webhooks.
+During the Jenkins Job, a Snyk SAST scan will run followed by Mobb analysis on the scan result.

 # Usage